mozilla/fxa/packages/fxa-event-broker/README.md

       - Time in seconds when the state change occured in the payment system.
         This value MUST be tracked by the receiving system, and events with a changeTime older than the last tracked time MUST be discarded.

+#### Scenarios

+Create FxA account on Subscription page
+1. User creates an FxA account on the create subscription page - no webhook events.
+   - RP should initialize subscription from cookie or fetching profile data
+1. User cancels subscription which will cancel Sept 5th but has never visited RP's page - Webhook sends a subscription isActive true event.
+(Webhook now behaves like the below scenarios)

+Cancelling Subscription
+1. User with an FxA account creates a subscription - Webhook sends a subscription isActive true event.
+1. User cancels their subscription which will cancel Sept 5th - Webhook sends a subscription isActive true event.
+1. Sept 5th comes - Webhook sends a subscription isActive false event for User.

+Continuing Subscription
+1. User has subscription
+1. User cancels subscription which will end Sept 5th - Webhook sends subscription isActive true event.
+1. User restarts subscription before Sept 5th - Webhook sends subscription isActive true event.
+1. Sept 5th comes - no webhook events.

 ### Example Subscription State Change Event